 This compounds my task.
 I must now turn around two millennia of belief as well as present the inconvenient truths of our nation’s misdemeanors.
 I’ve got to somehow tell people not only that they’re wrong and doing harmful things, but that their parents and grandparents were wrong; their society was wrong; their culture toxic.

 What’s worse is that it seems that the human brain, no matter how educated, is INCAPABLE of logical thought when in conflict with basic beliefs and loyalties.
 Brilliant men, wise in all other ways, were still persuaded to support and actively proselytize the religion of their ancestors, brought to us from a time when mankind had far fewer facts and tools at his (and her) disposal.
 When love and loyalty are involved, men and women will freely and selflessly run toward the immediate danger.
-The word “us” becomes a powerful tool which binds us together.
-But whenever the “us” gets truncated and replaced with a “them” by gender, by a border, by wealth, by political party, by race, or by religion, our compassion and understanding most often fail at these arbitrary and capricious boundaries to the universal “us” that might otherwise unite all humanity – and even grant rights to other species as well.
+The word “us” becomes a powerful tool which binds people together.
+But whenever the “us” gets truncated and accompanied by a “them” by gender, by a border, by wealth, by political party, by race, or by religion, our compassion and understanding most often fail at these arbitrary and capricious boundaries to the universal “us” that might otherwise unite all humanity – and even grant rights to other species as well.

 Sometimes I despair.
 But what are my options?
 I can’t give up.
 And I know I’ve found something that we need even though we don’t want it.